Audio Note (UK) Amplification - Infinite possibilities

 The first thing to understand is that you get what you pay for and there are always sweet spots.

-New Cobra - Arriving Tuesday, to be at the Sydney HiFi Show or call to book a demonstration
+New Cobra - Call to book a demonstration

 Our latest integrated amplifier, producing 28 watts per channel from a pair of EL34 valves operating in Class A push-pull.
 It is capable of driving a wide variety of 'speakers thanks to its exceptional double C-core output transformers, which are custom designed and manufactured by Audio Note (UK).